Mark-Assessment/a-jancevskis-my-public-face-m1-2/README.md

 ## Site's description
 The site is designed to encourage visitors to explore my knowledge and skills and contact me when necessary.

 All pages, except the landing page for desktop users, have a uniform responsive design.
 Pages have a brown background with close-to-white letters.
 The title and motto are in the top centre, while my photo is in the left corner.
 The menu is underneath the image and the title.

 The main content’s background of each page is a little darker and transparent, so the pages' backgrounds are still visible.

-The footer has links to my social media profiles on LinkedIn and GitHub.
+**The footer** has links to my social media profiles on LinkedIn and GitHub.

-The landing page for desktop users is a gateway to a world of my knowledge and skills.
+**The landing page** for desktop users is a gateway to a world of my knowledge and skills.
 My photo, a focal point, is encircled by skill groups that resemble planets.
 Each skill group is further adorned with its specific skills, akin to satellites.
 Hovering the mouse over a skill group not only reveals a link to the skills page’s header but also extends a warm invitation to explore more, encouraging you to delve deeper into my expertise.

-The skills page uses colourful bars to express my estimated skills percentage.
+**The skills page** uses colourful bars to express my estimated skills percentage.

-The experience page embeds training and education into my work history to show what I learned while working.
+**The experience page** embeds training and education into my work history to show what I learned while working.

-The contact page does not have a sending message functionality as that would be a Stage 2 task to implement it.
-However, the feedback page is shown whilst trying to send a message.
+**The contact page** does not have a sending message functionality, as implementing it would be a Stage 2 task.
+However, the feedback page is shown when trying to send a message.

 ### Used Technologies
 The site is designed using:
 * HTML